Jbat1Jumper/erythrina/doc/02_making_assets.md

 Lets start with the easy part, the idle animation.

 With Tab you can open the Layer/Timeline panel and then with Alt-N you will add a frame to the animation.
-We will erase his eyes in this new frame and then press Enter to play.
+We will erase his eyes in this new frame so they will appear like he is blinking and then will press Enter to play.

 ![](img/2/spritegif01.gif)